MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 # Integrate Dynamics 365 Remote Assist with Field Service

+use podcast for introduction: https://msit.microsoftstream.com/video/11b57eda-89d6-425b-bb97-3f41d8c6fac7

+- deeplink
+- see relevant work order information
+- post call information to work order timeline

 In this article we will explore how a field technician can use the Remote Assist Mobile app to make a call to an expert for help to complete a work order.
+This article will also explore considerations for field technicians that use Remote Assist on a HoloLens.

 > [!Note]
 >